 Creating bullnose edging in an archway is a beautiful detailing that will enhance the architectural effect of the space.
-Bullnose edging comes in primarily 2 finishes, square and rounded.
-A square bullnose edge will create a clean look with sharp angles, whereas rounded bullnose creates a softer, old world style effect to the archway.
+Bullnose edging comes in primarily 2 forms, edge bead and rounded drywall edge.
+An edge bead will create a clean look with a more defined corner, whereas a rounded bullnose gives a softer smooth old-world style effect to the archway.
 You can find both styles in a couple of different types of materials, galvanized steel and PVC.
 Steel is the most durable and will last the longest, and is the only option when working with curves.
-Depending on the style of your home and your personal preferences, either will create a beautiful effect to the archway, and will reinforce the corners to last.
+Depending on the style of your home and your personal preferences, either will create a beautiful effect on the archway and will reinforce the corners to last.
 Here you will find the information needed to install bullnose edging.

 Step 1 - Install the Corner Bead

-Measure the length of corner bead needed.
+Measure the length of the corner bead needed.
 You may need to use several pieces for each side of the archway.
-For the curve of the arch, you will want to cut the corner bead along the flat side in 1/2 to 3/4 inch intervals, the length equal to the length that the arch curves.
-This will enable you to bend the corner bead to accommodate the arching contour.
-Secure the corner bead with drywall screws in 8 to 10 inch intervals.
+For the curve of the arch, you will want to cut the corner bead along the flat side in 1/2 to 3/4 inch intervals, the length depending on the radius of the arch.
+This will enable you to bend the corner bead to accommodate the contour of the arch opening.
+Secure the corner bead with drywall screws in 8 to 10-inch intervals.
 Put a screw in each section of the cut corner bead.
-Make sure to drive the screws down tight enough that the flat head lies slightly below the surface level of the rest of the surface.
+Make sure to drive the screws down tight enough that the flathead lies slightly below the surface level of the rest of the surface.

 Step 2 - Cover the Screws

-Spread a good amount the drywall joint compound along the vertical edge of the corner bead with the drywall knife and smooth out with the wide knife, blending it away from the doorway.
-Continue spreading and smoothing, until the edge away from the corner is blended as much as possibly into the drywall of the adjoining wall, and it is as even as possible.
-Your will want a light coat of the mud over the corner bead too, and you may need to do repeat applications to get the desired effect.
-Let each coat dry completely between coats, or you will just create gouges in the damp mud.
+Spread a good amount of the drywall joint compound along the vertical edge of the corner bead with the drywall knife and smooth out with the wide knife, blending it away from the doorway.
+Continue spreading and smoothing, until the edge away from the corner is blended as much as possible into the adjoining wall, and make it is as even as you can.
+You will want a light coat of the mud over the corner bead too, and you may need to do repeat applications to get the desired effect.
+Let each coat dry completely between coats to prevent gouges to form in the wet compound.

 Step 4 - Sand

-With the sander, smooth out any ridges and finish blending the mud into the drywall.
+Smooth out any ridges and finish blending the mud into the drywall with your sand block and sandpaper.
 Use a dry paintbrush to dust off clinging dust.
 Again, you may need to do another mud coat, let it dry, and sand again.
 This is a labor of love and the attention to detail will pay off.

 Step 5 - Texture and Paint